-She has been a dancer for 30+ years, with training in Ballet, Modern, Jazz, and Tap.
+She has been a dancer for 35+ years, with training in Ballet, Modern, Jazz, and Tap.
 She grew up in Ohio and danced with the Cuyahoga Valley Youth Ballet for eight years.
 At age sixteen, she discovered her love for musical theatre and went on to receive a Bachelor of Arts degree in Theater and Dance from Otterbein University.
-She then moved to New York City where, for the next decade, she worked as a professional dancer/singer/actor in musical theater.
-Some of her favorite performance credits include the Broadway National Tour of Oklahoma!, Spamalot, and Mary Poppins.
-In addition to performing, she is an accomplished director and choreographer, working on shows such as 9 to 5, The Wizard of Oz, Mary Poppins, and countless drama camps for children.
+She then moved to New York City where, for the next decade, she worked as a professional dancer/actor/singer in musical theater.
+Some of her favorite performance credits include the Broadway National Tour of Oklahoma!, Spamalot, Mary Poppins, and Pippin.
+In addition to performing, she is an accomplished director and choreographer, working on shows such as 9 to 5, Beauty & the Beast, Mamma Mia, The Wizard of Oz, and countless drama camps for children.
 She has also done regional commercials, industrials, and print work.

 She had the unique opportunity to be the Dance Program Manager